Martian dichotomy: Endogenic origin hypothesis

 It is believed that plate tectonic processes could have been active on Mars early in the planet's history.
 Large-scale redistribution of lithospheric crustal material is known to be caused by plate tectonic processes on Earth.
-Even though it is still not entirely clear how mantle processes affect plate tectonics on Earth, mantle convection is believed to be involved as cells or plumes.
-Since endogenic processes of Earth have yet to be completely understood, studying of similar processes on Mars is very difficult.
+Even though it is still not entirely clear how mantle processes affect plate tectonics on Earth, mantle convection is believed to consist of cells or plumes.
+Since endogenic processes of Earth have yet to be completely understood, study of similar processes on Mars is very difficult.

 The dichotomy could be created at the time of the creation of the Martian core.
 The roughly circular shape of the lowland could then be attributed to plume-like first-order overturn which could occur in the process of rapid core formation.
 There is evidence for internally driven tectonic events in the vicinity of the lowland area that clearly occurred at the end of the early bombardment phase.